Last updated on January 8th, 2026 at 12:13 am

 Here are some practical tips:

 • Visualize and represent the relevant aspects of your system using diagrams.
 Create multiple diagrams to capture different levels of detail.
 Remember, the goal isn’t to capture every detail but to provide a clear, visual understanding.
 The C4 model for visualizing software architecture is excellent for this purpose.
-It uses a set of hierarchical abstractions and diagrams to create maps at various detail levels.
+It employs a set of hierarchical abstractions and diagrams to generate maps at varying levels of detail.

 (Source: https://c4model.com/)

 • Share your diagrams with the team for feedback.
-Their comments can guide adjustments to achieve the right abstraction level.
+Their comments can guide adjustments to achieve the appropriate level of abstraction.

-• Neuroscience also comes in handy when learning abstraction.
+• Neuroscience is also useful when learning abstraction.
 You can efficiently organize your knowledge into meaningful chunks by focusing on critical information and ignoring irrelevant details.
 This approach helps your brain manage large volumes of information.

 Source (https://www.coursera.org/learn/learning-how-to-learn)

-• Like any skill, you can improve your abstraction abilities with practice.
+• As with any skill, you can improve your abstraction abilities through practice.
 This practice involves honing your focus on essential information and grouping previously disjointed pieces of information into meaningful chunks.
 This process aids in managing large amounts of data.
 The resulting ‘chunk’ is viewed as a single element, with the knowledge combined within activated and processed together by the brain.

 Training your brain in this way is similar to learning how to drive.
-Initially, your focus is scattered across starting, moving, stopping, turning, parking, etc. But as you gain experience, these steps become automatic, and your brain chunks them together, reducing the need for focused attention.
+Initially, your focus is distributed among starting, moving, stopping, turning, and parking.
+However, as you gain experience, these steps become automatic, and your brain integrates them, reducing the need for focused attention.
 Similarly, you can chunk components into layers, modules, or patterns when designing a software system, representing the system’s main functions and features.
 This technique simplifies the system, making it easier to understand and modify.

 Some of the resources that you can use to learn more about abstraction and big picture in software architecture are: